Oldhorn Mountain: Description

 Oldhorn Mountain is located within Jasper National Park, in the Trident Range of the Canadian Rockies.
 The town of Jasper is situated 20 km to the north-northeast and the Continental Divide is 8 km to the west.
 The nearest higher neighbor is Throne Mountain, 3.95 km to the southeast.
 Precipitation runoff from Oldhorn drains south into the Astoria River and topographic relief is significant as the summit rises 1,320 meters (4,330 feet) above the river in two kilometers (1.2 mile).

 History

 The landform was named in 1916 by William Pittman Hinton (1871–1955), who attributed the shape of the mountain to that of a horn.
 The Oldhorn name appeared in print in the 1921 guidebook, "A Climber's Guide to the Rocky Mountains of Canada".
-The first ascent of the summit was made in 1924 by Lawrence Coolidge, George Higginson, and Joe Johnson, with guide Alfred Streich.
+The first ascent of the summit was made in 1924 by Lawrence Coolidge (the son of Harold Jefferson Coolidge Sr.), George Higginson, and Joe Johnson, with guide Alfred Streich.
 The mountain's toponym was officially adopted on March 5, 1935, by the Geographical Names Board of Canada.